Blister Packaging UK: When to Use It vs Boxes, Cost and Retail Compliance

 Work through these before briefing a blister pack spec, in this order.

 1. Is theft actually your problem, or are you solving for something else?
 Blister packaging is unrivalled at theft prevention but less cost-effective than a box if theft is not your primary concern.
-If your issue is shelf presence, brand storytelling, or small batch flexibility, a well-designed box from our retail boxes hub will usually serve you better at lower cost and with no tooling investment.
+If your issue is shelf presence, brand storytelling, or small batch flexibility, a well-designed box from our retail boxes hub will usually serve you better at lower cost.

 2. Does your product need to be seen before purchase?
 If customers need to verify colour, condition, or size before buying, the crystal-clear RPET cavity gives them that without you having to rely on product photography on a box.
 Cosmetics, fishing tackle, and craft supplies are classic examples.